clarkti5/IBM-Applied-Data-Science-Capstone/README.md

 Hyperparameters were tuned using 10-fold cross validation with `GridSearchCV`.
 Model performance was evaluated using their accuracy score on the test data.

 ## Results and insights
-This sections summarizes the results and insights drawn from our investigations.

 ### Exploratory data analysis
+This sections summarizes the results and insights drawn from our exploratory data analysis.
+For more detail, see the following notebooks from the `Exploratory analytics` folder.
+- `EDA with SQL.ipynb`
+- `Visualization and features engineering.ipynb`

 #### EDA with SQL